redrathnure/armbian-mkspi/README.md

 ## How to Build

 The new `mkspi` board was declared.
-Now has support only for `current` and `edge` kernels and Ubuntu Jammy OS (CLI and desktop editions).
+Now has support only for `current` and `edge` kernels and Ubuntu Jammy (22.04) and Noble (24.04) OS (CLI and desktop editions).
 Build process is pretty usual for Armbain build.

 I would advice to read official documentation, however it's short version: